 Being open, honest, and vulnerable is a goal of mine.
 Vulnerability brings connection and connection brings love and love brings joy.
 Therefore, vulnerability is a goal of mine.
 So here it goes.
 I am going to enter into a state of hyper-vulnerability with you and share myself at the level of awareness of one of my weaknesses, and then I’m going to walk through the process of changing myself.
 I will do it honestly and with integrity and follow up several times, at least three, in the next few months to share how this process has helped or not helped me achieve a goal I’ve wanted to achieve since I was 21 years old.
 Here it goes.

 I have known for a long time (in my mind), that gratitude is the mother of most blessings, but I have honestly struggled with feeling grateful as often as I would like.
-I want to feel grateful all the time.
+I WANT to feel grateful all the time.
 In fact I never feel better than when I have feelings of gratitude.
 But that doesn’t change the fact that gratitude is not the first thing I think of expressing or feeling unless someone has done something that is an obvious sacrifice, then I feel a great deal of gratitude, but I also feel shame because they have sacrificed for me (that’s a key I will come back to later).
 I usually feel a mixture of many things that might eventually lead to gratitude, but not always.
 Often, I start to feel grateful when someone else expresses gratitude and I feel a twinge of shame for having forgotten to feel or express my gratitude — which I really didn’t feel until someone else exemplified it.

 When I was 21 years old I went to a special training to help me serve and connect better.
 The leader of the

 group taught about gratitude.
 He was very passionate and excited about it.
 He had learned through personal revelation and experience that if he could teach us to feel true gratitude, it would start a spiral of change in our lives and cause us to be highly motivated and find personal empowerment.
 I felt what he said, and I believed him.
 But it didn’t change that I didn’t feel much gratitude, for anything.
 I did have one place where I felt deep gratitude and it was for God and the atonement and my mother for giving birth to me, but those things are pretty fundamental and I didn’t seem to hold them constantly in a place of awareness in my mind or experience.
-Back then I wondered how to increase my feelings of gratitude but didn’t know how so little has changed.
+Back then I wondered how to increase my feelings of gratitude but didn’t know how, so little changed.
 That was 29 years ago and I haven’t spent the time or energy to change or focus on gratitude, until today.
 Today something changed.

 Today is Thanksgiving, and although I wish it was the holiday that brought me to the place where I wanted to feel more gratitude, it’s not.
 In our lives, hard situations and personal struggles usually bring about the impetus for change.
 Right now my life is demanding change and I believe gratitude will help me accomplish many of the goals I desire to accomplish, including a greater and deeper connection to God.